Grasscopper/rpg/client/README.md

+# How to Run Application

+Run the commands for the Spring Backend and React Frontend on two different command line tabs

+## Spring Backend

+$ cd rpg
+$ mvn spring-boot:run

-# Getting Started with Create React App
+# React Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`